aitoroses/floxide/docs/adrs/0001-adr-process-and-format.md

 ## Context

-As we begin the process of rewriting the TypeScript Pocket Flow Framework into Rust, we need a consistent way to document architectural decisions.
+As we begin the development of the Rust Flow Framework, we need a consistent way to document architectural decisions.
 Architectural Decision Records (ADRs) provide a mechanism to document important architectural decisions, their context, and their consequences.

 This project is starting with no existing ADRs, so we need to establish a process and format for creating and maintaining them.
 This ADR documents how we will create, format, and manage ADRs throughout the project lifecycle.

 ## Decision

-We will use Architectural Decision Records (ADRs) to document all significant architectural decisions in the Pocket Flow Framework Rust rewrite.
+We will use Architectural Decision Records (ADRs) to document all significant architectural decisions in the Rust Flow Framework.
 The following guidelines will be followed:

 ### ADR Creation and Process